 To commemorate the 50th anniversary of humans first walking on the moon, NASA's Scientific Visualization Studio (SVS) created a fascinating time-lapse video that maps all six landing sites where Apollo astronauts touched down between 1969 and 1972.

-The new video shows how the moon's near side appeared over the course of the three years and five months that Apollo astronauts were visiting the surface — complete with a dizzying perspective of the changing lunar phases juxtaposed with its subtle wobbling motion, an effect known as libration.
+The new video shows how the moon's near side appeared over the course of the three years and five months that Apollo astronauts were visiting the surface — complete with a dizzying perspective of the changing moon phases juxtaposed with its subtle wobbling motion, an effect known as libration.

 Mission details like when Apollo 11, 12, 14, 15, 16 and 17 each arrived on the moon; the names and geographic coordinates of the landing sites; and the amount of time mission crewmembers spent on the lunar surface is also displayed on the left side of the video.
 According to SVS, all of the landings took place after local sunrise because the lunar surface was cool.
 This timing also aided navigation, since ''the shadows threw the terrain into high relief,'' NASA officials said in a description of the video.